MEXICAN PICKLED ONIONS

 Notes

-CAN I LIGHTLY SWEETEN THIS RECIPE?
-Some Mexican family recipes include granulated sugar or agave syrup to balance out the tang.
-Another option is adding a bit of honey.
+How to slightly sweeten this recipe: Some Mexican family recipes include granulated sugar or agave syrup to balance out the tang.
+Another option is to add a bit of honey.

-HOW LONG DOES THIS CONDIMENT STAY FRESH?
-When stored in a covered container and kept refrigerated, Mexican pickled onions can stay fresh with a good texture for up to 5 days.
+How long does this condiment stay fresh?
+When stored in a covered container (like a mason jar) in the fridge, Mexican pickled onions can stay fresh with a good texture for up to 5 days.

 • Prep Time: 10 Minutes